Pomegranate Symbolism – Visit Granada Spain

 Visit Granada with the kids and look for the Granada Pomegranate

 *Contains Affiliate Links*

-The symbolism of pomegranate is the reason they are everywhere in Granada, Spain.
+The symbolism of the pomegranate is the reason they are everywhere in Granada, Spain.
 Literally everywhere.
 Look all around you and start to count all the times you see the pomegranate – in signs, on the streets, on the fences.
 Get the kids in on this activity.
 They love this type of game!

-In Spanish, the word ‘granada’ means pomegranate so it is easy to see why this fruit is a part of the city.
+In Spanish, the word ‘Granada’ means pomegranate so it is easy to see why this fruit is a part of the city.
 The fruit is also a part of the official heraldic symbol of the city.
-The french liked the pomegranate, too, and it reminded them of a small explosive device which they named after it – the grenade.
+The French liked the pomegranate, too, and it reminded them of a small explosive device which they named after it – the grenade.